DudeSquad999/Prism-Ai/ROADMAP.md

 ---

-## 🐛 Known Limitations & Tech Debt
+## 🐛 Stuff I Know Is Broken or Rough

-Current issues to address:
+Things I still need to fix:
-- Fact extraction relies on prompt quality; needs more robust parsing
+- Fact extraction relies on prompt quality; I need more robust parsing
-- Confidence scoring is heuristic-based; should be learned
+- Confidence scoring is heuristic-based right now; it should be learned instead
-- World model is manual; needs bootstrapping from data
+- The world model is manual; it needs to bootstrap from data
 - Scale: NetworkX graphs get slow above ~10k nodes
-- Testing: Need a comprehensive test suite
+- I don't have enough tests yet
-- Documentation: Some internal logic needs clearer comments
+- Some of my internal logic needs clearer comments

 ---

-## 🤝 How to Contribute
+## 🤝 Want to Help?

-Working on this?
-Pick a phase and attack!
+If you want to work on this with me, pick a phase and go for it.
 Good starting points:
 - **Easy:** Write tests, improve documentation, find bugs
 - **Medium:** Implement Phase 1 features, optimize existing code
 - **Hard:** Build Phase 2-5 features, design new systems

-See contributing guidelines for code standards and submission process.
+Check the contributing guidelines for code standards and how to submit stuff.

 ---

-## 📅 Timeline Estimate
+## 📅 My Timeline Estimate

 ```mermaid
 gantt